All About Zinnias

-There are spreading and dwarf zinnias that only grow about 6 - 8 in. tall and the classic Zinnia elegans can reach 4 ft. tall.
+There are spreading and dwarf zinnias that only grow about 6 - 8 inches tall and the classic Zinnia elegans can reach 4 ft.

 You really want to plant zinnias in a spot with full sun.
 You will get the most prolific blooms in a sunny spot and it will help to keep the leaves dry and thwart powdery mildew before it starts.

-Zinnia plants can take a few weeks to become established by once it warms up, expect them to bloom from summer right through fall.
+Zinnia plants can take a few weeks to become established, but once it warms up, expect them to bloom from summer right through fall.

 The vibrant, tropical colors of zinnias work well in a hot border, picking up the hues of other reds and oranges.
 They are also nice for adding dramatic color to a container.

-The tall Zinnia elegans is still a favorite for the back of the border, but new varieties, like the Thumbelina series, grow only about 6 in. tall and make great choices as edging or in containers.
+The tall Zinnia elegans is still a favorite for the back of the border, but new varieties, like the Thumbelina series, grow only about 6 inches tall and make great choices as edging plants or in containers.

 Zinnia angustifolia has a low, spreading habit that, combined with zinnias ability to withstand heat and lousy soil, is perfect for along the walkway.
 The Crystal series is amazingly drought and abuse tolerant.

-The Profusion series solved the problem of zinnia's for mildew.
+The Profusion series solved the problem of powdery mildew prone zinnias.
 As wonderful as the Profusion zinnias are, the Zahara™ zinnias are causing even more of a stir with their new maintenance free habit; no mildew, no deadheading, no problem.

 - Zahara™ Series - Very mildew resistant, with larger flowers than the Profusion series.
 (12 - 18 in. tall)